hashim222/coding-library-drf-api/README.md

     ```

   - Run migrations by using `python manage.py migrate`
-  - Create a requirements.txt file and run `pip freeze > requirements.txt` to add all the install files into the `requirements.txt` file.
+  - Run pip freeze requirements.txt to add all the install files into the `requirements.txt` file.
-  - Run `git add`, `git commit -m "..."`, `git push` commands again to save to.
+  - Run `git add`, `git commit`, `git push` commands to save all the changes into the github.

   - Create a `views.py` in the `your_proj_name` directory to add a custom message to the root_route.